Loading

 photo

-Prof. Xavier Freixas (UPF and Barcelona GSE) plays on the famous words of British Prime Minister Winston Churchill to explain the impact of bank bailouts on taxpayers during the recent global financial crisis.
+Prof. Xavier Freixas (UPF and BSE) plays on the famous words of British Prime Minister Winston Churchill to explain the impact of bank bailouts on taxpayers during the recent global financial crisis.

 Master Program in Finance